El-Goblino/portfolio-website/application-documentation.md

   - `.navbar img` Image used in navigation bar.
   - `.logo` Logo used in navigation bar.
   - `.navbar svg` Svg icon used in navigation bar.
+	  - `.navbar svg:hover` Svg icon used in navigation bar on hover.
   - `.theme-toggle` Icon used for toggling light and dark mode in navigation bar.
   - `.nav-toggle` Toggled hamburger menu used for smaller screens in navigation bar.
     - `.nav-toggle:hover .bar` When toggle is on mouse hover trigger styling for bar.